SzymonJozefowicz/azure-automation-hackathon/README.md

 -	TF_VAR_prefix           - name of prefix for resources like Vms, disks etc

-1. To install create a folder which you like to use for terraform.
+1. To install create a folder which you like to use for Terraform.
-2. Run curl https://github.com/SzymonJozefowicz/azure-automation-hackathon/raw/master/code/main.tf and save a code in folder you choose.
+2. Run curl https://raw.githubusercontent.com/SzymonJozefowicz/azure-automation-hackathon/master/code/terraform/main.tf -o main.tf and save a code in folder you choose.
-3. Decompress code.zip file
 3. Login to Azure using az login
 4. Run terraform init
 5. Run terraform plan
 6. Run terraform apply

 How to install Airflow
 https://airflow.apache.org/installation.html